Flabob Airport: Facilities

 Flabob Airport has a "control tower" (the airport is a non-towered airport and exists in Class G airspace) and several permanent aircraft hangars.
-It covers an area of 127 acre at an elevation of 764 feet (233 m) above mean sea level.
-It has one runway designated 6/24 with an asphalt surface measuring 3,200 by 50 feet (975 x 15 m).
+It covers an area of 127 acre at an elevation of 767 feet (234 m) above mean sea level.
+It has one runway designated 6/24 with an asphalt surface measuring 3,190 by 50 feet (972 x 15 m).

 Operations and based aircraft

-For the 12-month period ending 31 December 2004, the airport had 40,000 general aviation aircraft operations, an average of 109 per day.
-At that time there were 202 aircraft based at this airport, 94% single-engine and 6% multi-engine.
+For the 12-month period ending February 28, 2022, the airport had 11,300 general aviation aircraft operations, an average of 31 per day.
+At that time there were 127 aircraft based at this airport, 115 single-engine and 12 multi-engine.

 Flabob airport is home to Experimental Aircraft Association Chapter #1, launched by Ray Stits and since joined by over 1,000 more EAA chapters worldwide.
 The airport is also birthplace of the Marquart MA-5 Charger airplane, and of the Polyfiber aircraft fabric company founded by Ray Stits, who also created the popular Stits Playboy homebuilt aircraft at Flabob.
+It is also home to the Inland Empire campus of Spartan College of Aeronautics and Technology, located in Hangar 8.